RibonDAO/ribon-subgraph/README.md

 ### 🚀 Deploy

-The deploy command will update your subgraph to the mumbai network
+The deploy command will update your subgraph to the ethereum mainnet network

 ```shell
 yarn deploy